 And here’s my takeaway from the roundtable

-When we look at our lives, the days feel long, but the years feel short.
+When we look at our lives, the days are long, but the years are short.

 It’s scary how quickly a decade goes by.
 I was recently at a friend’s wedding.
 After I came home, it hit me that we were just kids 10 years ago, who didn’t know how to properly apply makeup or tie our own tie.
 In the blink of eye, most of us are now married with families of our own.
 So how would another 10 years change us?